batpox/IpcNetMq/README.md

 Both the Request and Response strings are serialized json, and any values are strings.
 Json and string are common denominator that can be processed by any modern language.

-Everything revolves around the data packet called IpcPacket that is constructed to handle most cases that I have encountered in my career.
+Everything revolves around the information packet called IpcPacket that is constructed to handle most cases that I have encountered in my career.

-The header holds things like a version, timestamp, action name, and sequence number to help with communication errors.
+The header holds things like a schema-version, timestamp, action name, and sequence number to help with communication errors.
 Again, the Request string is a json-serialized list of name/value pairs (the 'in' arguments), and a Response string (also json-serialized list of name/value pairs).